 In the beginning, skateboarding was outcast, rebellious, negative, and dangerous.
-But Tony Hawk helped changed that through talent, creativity, entrepreneurship and video games.
+But Tony Hawk helped change that through talent, creativity, entrepreneurship, and video games.

-Hawk got into skateboarding at 9 years of age, went pro at 14, and then at 16 he was considered the number one skater in the world.
+Hawk got into skateboarding at nine years of age, went pro at 14, and then at 16, he was considered the number one skater in the world.

-The skateboarder-surfer from Venice, California, invited Hawk to be on his team.
-And, from that moment on, Hawk knew he wanted to thrive in the skate industry and culture.
+The skateboarder-surfer from Venice, California, invited Hawk to join his team.
+From that moment on, Hawk knew he wanted to thrive in the skate industry and its culture.

 A Major Influencer